jason-fox/fox.jason.favicon/README.md

   --args.faviconpath=https://example.com/static/assets
 ```

 ### Parameter Reference

+Favicon parameters follow the existing syntax used for CSS files:

 -  `args.favicon` - Specifies the name of the favicon file.
 The value of this parameter should be only the file name.
-The absolute path to the parent directory should be specified with `args.faviconroot`.
-Defaults to [`favicon.svg`](/includes/favicon.svg) - the name of the default image found within the plugin itself
+The absolute path
+    to the parent directory should be specified with `args.faviconroot`.
+Defaults to [`favicon.svg`](/includes/favicon.svg) - the name of
+    the default image found within the plugin itself

 -  `args.faviconpath` - Specifies the destination directory to which the favicon file is copied (relative to the output directory).
+Corresponds
-Corresponds to the XSLT parameter FAVICONPATH.
+    to the XSLT parameter `FAVICONPATH`.
 DITA-OT will copy the file to this location.

 > Tip: If `args.faviconpath` is not set, the favicon file will be copied to the root level of the
 > output folder.
-To the favicon file to an output subfolder named `/static/assets`, set
+To move the favicon file to an output subfolder named `/static/assets`, set
 > `args.faviconpath` to `/static/assets`.

-- `args.faviconroot` - specifies the source directory that contains the custom .favicon file.
+-  `args.faviconroot` - specifies the source directory that contains the favicon file.
     DITA-OT will copy the file from this location.
 Defaults to the image found within the plugin itself

 > Important: Enter the absolute path to the parent directory of the favicon file specified with
 > `args.favicon`.